Horned lark: Description

 Unlike most other larks, this is a distinctive-looking species on the ground, mainly brown-grey above and pale below, with a striking black and yellow face pattern.
 Except for the central feathers, the tail is mostly black, contrasting with the paler body; this contrast is especially noticeable when the bird is in flight.
-The summer male has black "horns", which give this species its American name.
+The summer male has black "horns", two tufts of feathers on its head which give this species its American name.
 North America has a number of races distinguished by the face pattern and back colour of males, especially in summer.
 The southern European mountain race E. a. penicillata is greyer above, and the yellow of the face pattern is replaced with white.